Instructors | Instructeurs-trices

 Chris Alexander has spent his life eating, sleeping and breathing movies, breaking only to obsess over music.
 He is the editor-in-chief of FANGORIA magazine, has released several collections of his own music, has written a book about movies he loves, and his first feature film - which he wrote, directed, co-shot, edited, composed the music, handled FX and even catered - BLOOD FOR IRINA will be released via Autonomy Pictures later this year.
 Visit Chris at www.chris-alexander.ca.

 Born in Montreal, Mario is a “monster kid” who teaches courses on genre cinema and monsters in the Humanities department of John Abbott College.
 He began to watch monster movies at the age of 9, staying up to watch Hammer films on late-night television.
 He has been an independent filmmaker with the Volatile Works collective for ten years, working primarily in super-8 and 16mm.
 His films combine a love of silent cinema, “exploitation films,” the horror genre, and agit-prop sensibilities.
 He is also a programmer and coordinator at the Montreal Underground Film Festival.
 He completed his PhD at the University of Toronto, and also writes in the area of film and religion.
 He is presently undertaking research on the history of the Parisian Grand-Guignol theatre and its impact on cinematic horror, especially the French “fantastique.”
-He has published articles for Golem: The Journal of Religion and Monsters, as well as for the Journal of Religion and Film, and for the Journal of Religion and Popular Culture.
+He has published articles on the Grand-Guignol and cinema in the Journal of Horror Studies and in the upcoming book, Fragments of the Monster: Recovering Forties Horror, which he is a co-editor.
+He is also publishing an article on Jean Rollin for the book, Global Fear: International Horror Film Directors, (Intellect Press).
+He has written articles for Golem: The Journal of Religion and Monsters, as well as for the Journal of Religion and Film, and for the Journal of Religion and Popular Culture.
 He is an occasional writer for the Canadian horror genre magazine Rue-Morgue.

 Charlie is a recent graduate from the M. A. Film Studies program at Concordia University.
 She is now Coordinator of the Moving Image at the Concordia Visual Media Resources.
 In the summer of 2010, Charlie received a travel fund to go to the USC and Margaret Herrick Library archives to research her Master's thesis.
 With access to original documentation from the Hollywood studios and personal writings from art directors of the classical studio era, Charlie was able to complete her thesis on art direction in Universal Studios' horror films of the 1930s with original research.
 Last summer, she served on the jury of the Montreal Underground Film Festival.
 She is currently co-editing an anthology of essays on 1940s horror films with Kristopher Woofter and Mario DeGiglio-Bellemare.